 It’s truly one of the best hidden gems of Allegheny County, PA.

 Looking for even more great spots to visit nearby?
-Check out the Soldiers and Sailors Memorial Hall and Museum, the graves of Pittsburgh’s Baseball Hall of Famers, the waterfall in Settler’s Cabin Park, and the Carnegie Natural History Museum.
+Check out the Soldiers and Sailors Memorial Hall and Museum, the graves of Pittsburgh’s Baseball Hall of Famers, the waterfall in Settler’s Cabin Park, and the Oliver Miller Homestead.

 Civil War Room at the Carnegie Library